jazzband/Watson/docs/user-guide/commands.md

 month will be available for editing.
 If an id is also passed it will be ignored.

+If from and/or to are specified the frames within this range will be available for editing.

 The editor used is determined by the `VISUAL` or `EDITOR` environment variables (in that order) and defaults to `notepad` on Windows systems and to `vim`, `nano`, or `vi` (first one found) on all other systems.